AndreaEsp/ChromBarCode/Data/README.md

 ### Epigenetic classes

 The file labels.txt contains the epigenetic classification of the binding domains of even numbered chromosomes.
-The file .txt specifies the chromosome, the binding domain and the class name.
+The file mnemonics.txt specifies the chromosome, the binding domain and the class name.

 ### Epigentic profiles